dotnet/sign/docs/Deployment.md

 While generally discouraged for production scenarios, you can use VS to quickly publish to your App Service.
 Open the solution, right-click the "SignService" project and select `Publish...` and follow the prompts.

-### Visual Studio Team Services
+### Azure Pipelines

 The recommended way to build and publish this service is with Visual Studio Team Services.
 It's free for up to five users.

 Create a new build definition that points to your git clone.
 This lets you control updates by pulling from the source at your discretion.
-Use the YAML builds definition point it to the `.vsts.service.ci.yml` file to create a publish artifact.
+Use the YAML builds definition point it to the `azure-pipelines.server.yml` file to create a publish artifact.

 Create a new Release Management definition and add an App Service task.
 You may need to create an Azure Service Endpoint if you don't have one for your subscription yet.